Russian opposition struggles to revive anti-Putin protests

 In other protests, a banner demanding "Freedom for the May 6 prisoners!" was unfurled from the top of an apartment block on one of Moscow's main streets and activists plastered the names of protesters awaiting trial over street signs in Yekaterinburg.

-(Additional reporting by Thomas Grove, Writing by Timothy Heritage; Editing by Alison Williams)
+(Additional reporting by Thomas Grove, Writing by Timothy Heritage; Editing by Michael Roddy)